ThursdayChurch/styleguide.thursdaychurch.org/request-guide.md

 #### Quality

-- Writing meets style guide standards, and has been proofed by at least one other person.
+- Writing meets style guide standards, and proofed by at least one other person.
 - Room reserved and confirmed in facilities scheduler
 - Online registration URL ready.
 (If using ACS for registration)